-Our team comes from a wide range of professional backgrounds including film, production, fundraising, publishing, social media, and journalism backgrounds, which means we understand what makes a good pitch, a good story, and good comms.
+Our team comes from a wide range of professional backgrounds including film, production, fundraising, publishing, social media, and journalism—which means we understand what makes a good story, a good pitch, and good comms.
 And in today’s world of saturated media, that’s important.

 But we’re never just interested in telling one story.
-We’re dedicated to getting to the heart of who you are, so we can tell many powerful stories that reach far beyond your community.
+We’re dedicated to discovering the heart of your brand, so we can tell many powerful stories that reach far beyond your immediate community.